Human-centred design 101: here’s what it means for architecture

 2. Universal design and accessibility

-It’s also important to ensure that these spaces are designed to be accessible for all people within the community.
+It’s also important to ensure that these spaces are designed to be accessible for all people within a community.
 This promotes inclusion without barriers and means that there’s no need for adaptation or special design due to factors like age, ability or circumstance.

 3. Closeness to nature